This bathroom sign says:

 What’s weird in this text?

 You might say that the hyphen in the word ‘co-operation’ is weird, but I don’t much care whether there is one or not.
+In general, I’m for getting rid of hyphens.
 I’m always annoyed when I have to spend time figuring out whether the truly appropriate convention is to use one or not to, and most people probably don’t care.
-In general, I’m for getting rid of hyphens.
-Typing ‘e-mail’ is just unnecessary, for example.
-I like it when words are made up of letters only, not letters and punctuation marks.
+Personally, I like it when words are made up of letters only (email), not letters and punctuation marks (e-mail).
 In my very American opinion, punctuation is to be used between words, not within words (BrE has ‘no-one’ and ‘ice-cream’, apparently).

 Let’s ignore the slightly awkward adverb ‘kindly’ there at the front; it serves the same pragmatic discourse function as ‘please’ and, like ‘please’, has no syntactic or semantic function whatsoever.